davemosk/FinSL-signbank/docs/validation_result_model.md

-# Qualitrics exported CSV data and ValidationResult model
+# Qualtrics exported CSV data and ValidationResult model

-Qualitrics gives the ability to export survey data in several formats, the one relevant for NZSL Signbank is CSV.
+Qualtrics gives the ability to export survey data in several formats, the one relevant for NZSL Signbank is CSV.

 ## Example CSV snippet